 “The Galla” are careful not to demand the body of Inanna.
 They don’t ask Ereshkigal questions.
 They don’t try to take Inanna.
 They simply sit with Ereshkigal while she rages.
 And when she rages, they rage with her.
 And when she cries in sorrow, they cry in sorrow with her.
 And when she moans in pain and agony, they moan with her.
 This goes on for days until she is spent.
 Finally, Ereshkigal feels better, her rage and sorrow lighter, simply for being heard, witnessed and acknowledged, she thanks the Galla and asks what she can do for them.

 The Galla answer that they would like to take the body of Inanna.
-Ereshkigal grants their wish, and so Inanna’s body is returned home, where she is revived by the Water of Life only to discover her consort Dumuzi has usurped her throne.
+Ereshkigal grants their wish, and so Inanna’s body is returned home, where she is revived by the Water of Life only to discover her consort, Dumuzi, has usurped her throne.

 When Inanna recovers her strength, she promptly sends Dumudzi to the Underworld to balance the scales as payment to Ereshkigal for her release.
-Through the process of journeying to visit her sister in her moment of grief, Inanna has managed not only to have helped heal her sister, but she has also become whole, and the land is returned to prosperity.
+Through the process of journeying to visit her sister in her moment of grief, Inanna has managed not only to help heal her sister, but she has also become whole, and the land is returned to prosperity.

 Dismemberment and renewal are key features of this ancient Sumerian myth, Inanna journeys to the Underworld to be with her sister Ereshkigal, to assist her through her grief and bear witness to her suffering even though she knows it may cost her her own life.
 Inanna sacrifices herself for the earth’s need for life and renewal.

 This myth serves as a reminder or a road map when I am confronting another little death within my own being when I am once more guided into my own underworld to meet the forgotten, repressed, grieving, frighting, shadow aspects of myself.
-I have to be willing to shed all my armour, jewels, and identities that make me think I am something or someone.
+I must be willing to shed all my armour, jewels, and identities that make me think I am something or someone.
 All must be surrendered so that I can stand naked before the rageful Feminine within me and be hung out to die by her.
 I’ve learned by making this journey a few times that it is not me that gets hung up on that hook; it’s all the identities, personalities, and bullshit that I have misguidedly assumed.
 It’s all the baggage and beliefs that do nothing more than weigh down my sacred soul.

 This is a kind of cold comfort, it doesn’t really make the descent any easier, nor does it cure me of my resistance, it does, however, bring me some clarity and the knowing that I’ve been here before - We have been here before, collectively, and we can make this journey, we can bear witness to each others breaking hearts and the sorrow we carry within our wombs, and we can return to life, and yes things may not be quite as we’d left them and there may be some tough choices to make and hard truths to face, but every time we descend, every time we navigate that dark night of the soul, we come back a little stronger, a little more fully-formed a little more whole and integrated.
 I have by no means perfected this descent, and I am quite sure I have many more of them ahead of me, but I feel better knowing that I have Inanna and Ereshkigal by my side to guide the way.